jenna1701/ExactLigandConeAngles/README.md

 2 Z x y z
 0
 ```
-where N is the index of the complex in the database (to be called upon by ConeAngleDriver.nb), NAME is a unique identifier (for you to identify, it's not used in the program), Z is the atomic symbol (see ConeAnglePackage.nb section for list of supported atoms), and x, y, and z are the Cartesian coordiantes of the corresonding atom.
-0 follows each input to separate complexes.
+where N is the index of the complex in the database (to be called upon by ConeAngleDriver.nb), NAME is a unique identifier (for you to identify, it's not used in the program), Z is the atomic symbol (see ConeAnglePackage.nb section for list of supported atoms), and x, y, and z are the Cartesian coordiantes of the corresonding atom in Å. 0 follows each input to separate complexes.

 **ComplexDataBase.nb/ComplexDataBase.m**